1760 - Russian campaign in Brandenburg

 |Detailed order of battle of the Russian Army on May 24.|

-By the end of May 1760, the Russians crossed the Weichsel (present-day Wisła river) and lay in four camps.
-Prince Henri was waiting for them.
+By the end of May 1760, the Russians crossed the Vistula and lay in four camps.
+Prince Heinrich was waiting for them.
 His headquarters were in Sagan (present-day Zagan) Country and his force spread out up to Colberg (present-day Kołobrzeg) in the north and linking with Fouqué in the south.

-Frederick ordered Prince Henri to concentrate his force and to march on the Russians.
-Prince Henri concentrated his army between Sagan and Sprottau (present-day Szprotawa) with a post at Frankfurt-an-Oder.
+Frederick ordered Prince Heinrich to concentrate his force and to march on the Russians.
+Prince Heinrich concentrated his army between Sagan and Sprottau (present-day Szprotawa) with a post at Frankfurt-an-der-Oder.
 However, he did not attack any corps of the Russians.
 As usual, the Russians chose Posen (present-day Poznań) as place-of-arms.

 On June 1, Count Fermor arrived at Posen.

-On July 12, Prince Henri began to pass the Warthe.
+On July 12, Prince Heinrich began to cross the Warthe.

-On July 14, Prince Henri encamped at Gleißen (present-day Glisno) and extended his lines to protect the country from Russian raids.
+On July 14, Prince Heinrich encamped at Gleißen (present-day Glisno) and extended his lines to protect the country from Russian raids.

-On July 17, Count Saltykov had completely concentrated his army at Posen (present-day Poznań).
-This Russian Army consisted of 60,000 regulars and 7,000 cossacks.
-Rumours indicated that a separate corps, under Fermor, would join Tottleben's cossacks and besiege Colberg.
+On July 17, Count Saltykov had completed the concentration his army at Posen.
+His army consisted of 60,000 regulars and 7,000 Cossacks.
+Rumours indicated that a separate corps, under Fermor, would join Tottleben's Cossacks and besiege Colberg.

-On July 20, Saltykov sent Tchernichev with his vanguard to Winkowitz (unidentified location).
+On July 20, Saltykov sent Chernichev with his vanguard to Winkowitz (unidentified location).

-By July 26, Prince Henri, still at Gleißen, planned to keep the Russians from Frankfurt-an-Oder and to cover Glogau (present-day Glogow) to prevent a siege of Breslau (present-day Wroclaw).
-Meanwhile, Saltykov had his depots at Siradin (unidentified location) and Kalisch (present-day Kalisz) and considered how to get it carted out in case of an advance of Prince Henriès forces.
+By July 26, Prince Heinrich, still at Gleißen, planned to keep the Russians from Frankfurt-an-der-Oder and to cover Glogau (present-day Glogow) to prevent a siege of Breslau (present-day Wroclaw).
+Meanwhile, Saltykov had his depots at Siradin (unidentified location) and Kalisch (present-day Kalisz) and considered how to get it carted out in case of an advance of Prince Heinrich’s forces.
 Saltykov finally decided to besiege Glogau.
-But Saint Petersburg rather ordered to besiege Breslau.
-Therefore, on July 26, Saltykov started from Posen in 3 columns with 45,000 men, faster than usual, and marched southward to Moschin (present-day Moszinna).
-His vanguard under Tchernichev remained at Winkowitz.
-The Russian Army then took part in a joint campaign in Silesia with the Austrians.
+But St. Petersburg rather ordered to besiege Breslau.
+Therefore, on July 26, Saltykov started from Posen in 3 columns with 45,000 men, faster than usual, and marched southwards to Moschin (present-day Moszinna).
+His vanguard under Chernichev remained at Winkowitz.
+The Russian army then took part in a joint campaign in Silesia with the Austrians.

 Siege of Colberg

-On August 26, a Russian fleet sailing directly from Saint Petersburg arrived in front of Colberg with an army of 8,000 men to put siege to Colberg by land and see.
+On August 26, a Russian fleet sailing directly from St. Petersburg arrived in front of Colberg with an army of 8,000 men to lay siege to Colberg by land and see.